Should we test the model assumptions before running a model-based test?: A general perspective on model assumption checking

 The problem that a procedure is meant to solve is often defined in terms of the assumed model.
 If other models are considered for data generation, an analogous problem has to be defined for those other models, which may not always be unique.
 A suitable way to think about this is that there is an informal scientific hypothesis and alternative of interest (such as ``no difference between treatments'' vs. ``treatment A is better'') that can be translated into various probability models, potentially in more than one way (e.g., ``treatment A is better'' may in a nonparametric setting translate into ``treatment A's distribution is stochastically larger'', or ``treatment A's distribution is a positive shift of treatment B's distribution'', or ``the expected outcome value of treatment A is larger'').
 Such a ``translation'' is required in order to investigate error probabilities on other than the originally assumed models, and to assess whether these are still satisfactory.

-The problem of checking the model assumptions is often wrongly framed as ``checking whether the model assumptions hold''.
+The problem of checking model assumptions is often wrongly framed as ``checking whether the model assumptions hold''.
 In reality they will not hold precisely anyway, but a method may still perform well in that case, and the model assumption may not even be required to hold ``approximately'' (see the exponential case in Example \ref{etwosam}).
-But there are certain violations of the model assumptions that have the potential to mislead the results in the sense of giving a wrong assessment of the underlying scientific hypothesis with high probability (e.g., $t_3$ in Example \ref{etwosam}). ``Checking the model assumptions'' should rule such situations out as far as possible.
+But there are certain violations of the model assumptions that have the potential to mislead the results in the sense of giving a wrong assessment of the underlying scientific hypothesis with high probability (e.g., for $t_3$ in Example \ref{etwosam} the probability is rather large that the t-test will find data from the $H_1$ compatible with the $H_0$ where other procedures can often show that they are not). ``Checking the model assumptions'' should rule such situations out as far as possible.
 This implies that model assumption checking needs to distinguish problematic violations from unproblematic ones, rather than distinguishing a true model from any wrong one.
 We think that some assumption checking does not work very well (see Section \ref{sspectest}) because it tries to solve the latter problem instead of the former.
-It is as misleading to claim that model assumptions are required to hold (which is an ultimately impossible demand) as it is to ignore them, or rather to ignore potential performance breakdown of the procedure to be applied on models other than the assumed one.
-In any case, knowledge of the context (such as sampling schemes and measurement procedures) should always be used to highlight potential issues on top of what can be diagnosed from the data.